jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes-unfinished.md

 The implementation is only visible in the target definition.
 \> 2009-06-26: And inside references of friends.

-For execution control commands, you might be able to hide the name of a symbol when you call it.
+For execution flow commands, you might be able to hide the name of a symbol when you call it.
 So while the symbol itself can be part of the interface, the name could be part of the implementation, which is not visible unless you’re editing the definition of something.

 ![](images/4.%20Black%20Boxes%20Unfinished.009.png)